nmdp-bioinformatics/gfe-db/README.md

 - Load Service
 - Database Service

 This project is meant to be deployed and run on AWS.
-It deploys the following resources:
-- VPC with public subnets
-- EC2 with Neo4j database
-- StepFunctions State Machine to orchestrate AWS Batch Jobs
-- AWS Batch resources for building and loading new datasets
-- S3 bucket for templates, data, backups and logs
-- CloudWatch Log groups

 ### Build Service
 The build service is triggered when a new IMGT/HLA version is released.
 AWS Batch is used to deploy a container to an EC2 instance which will run the build script and generate a dataset of CSVs.
 These are uploaded to S3 where they can be accessed by the load service.
 This service is located inside the `build/` directory.